 How Many Pool Lights Do I Need?

 Unfortunately, there isn’t a clear-cut standard that dictates how many lights a pool should have.
 For a long time, most pool contractors recommended a single pool light for small pools.
 However, we wanted to dive a little deeper than that.
-So, we reached out to Pentair to get a better idea of the how (and why) they recommend lights for new swimming pools.
+So, we reached out to a few pool professionals to get a better idea of how (and why) they recommend lights for new swimming pools.
 Here is the information we gathered.

 A measure to consider when purchasing your pool light is the Kelvin rating of the light.
 The higher the rating, the ‘cooler’ the light is.
 Incandescent lights are considered ‘warm’ lights, while LEDs are cool lights, which gives them the intense bluish color.

 Place lights strategically to avoid dark spots.
 This depends on the beam of light.
 Most pool lights are required to be a minimum of 18″ underwater and should face away from the house or sitting areas.

 - A 15 x 30 pool is the maximum size we recommend for using one light.
 If using one light for the entire pool, place the light at the deep end of the pool in a narrow beam (if that’s an option).